OfficeDev/office-js-docs-pr.fr-fr/docs/develop/develop-overview.md

 ### <a name="yeoman-generator"></a>Générateur Yeoman

-Le générateur Yeoman pour les compléments Office peut être utilisé pour créer un projet de complément Node.js Office pouvant être géré avec Visual Studio Code ou tout autre éditeur.
-Le générateur peut créer des compléments Office pour l’un des éléments suivants :
+The Yeoman generator for Office Add-ins can be used to create a Node.js Office Add-in project that can be managed with Visual Studio Code or any other editor.
+The generator can create Office Add-ins for any of the following:

 - Excel
 - OneNote